logi-26/psio-game-manager/README.md

 ## Usage
 1. **Using the GUI**:
-   - Click on the **Browse** button and select the directory that contains your bin/cue files.
+   - Click on the **Browse** button and select the root directory that contains your PlayStation games.
    - OPTIONAL: Select to rename all games using the game names from the PlayStation Redump project.
    - Click on the **Process** button to process the games.
-   - The progress bar will display the progress of the application.
+   - The progress bar will display the progress of the application and current status.

 2. **OPTIONAL: Run the application with debug print logs**:
    - Run the script using the -d commandline argument: